tensorflow/docs/site/en/install/gpu.md

 ### Install the latest Windows build
 You first need to install the latest build of Windows (version 20145 or higher).
 To do so, you'll have to subscribe to the [Microsoft Windows Insider Program](https://insider.windows.com/en-us/getting-started#register){:.external}

 Then, install the latest build from the Fast Ring by following the provided instructions.

 ### Ubuntu 18.04 running is WSL2
 First, install WSL2 by following the [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:.external} provided by the Microsoft documentation.
 After that you can download the Ubuntu 18.04 distribution from the Windows Store.

-Now you should be able to launch it from the Windows terminal or the Windows start menu.
+You should now be able to launch it from the Windows terminal or the Windows start menu.

 Finally check that the kernel version is superior than 4.19.121 with the following command `uname -r` if not, that means that the latest windows build is not installed.

 ### Install the NVIDIA driver for WSL2
 Using CUDA with WSL2 requires specific drivers.
 Install them by following [these](https://developer.nvidia.com/cuda/wsl){:.external} instructions.

 Once installed, you can make sure that the driver is working and check the version by running the command in a Windows PowerShell terminal : `nvidia-smi`

 Note : You may encounter issues the 465.12, if this version is not working, revert to a previous WSL2 enabled one (460.20 for instance).